 Michael Jary joined the Board in January 2009.
 He is the Managing Partner of OC&C Strategy Consultants, a global strategy consulting firm with 15 offices worldwide, having been one of the founders of the firm in 1987.
 He is an advisor to the boards of leading retail and consumer companies in Europe, the USA and Asia.
-He is a regular commentator on the retail industry, the co-author of a number of books including Retail Power Plays and a guest lecturer at INSEAD Business School.
-He is also Chairman of Duchy Originals and of The Prince's Social Enterprises.
+He is a regular commentator in the retail industry, the co-author of a number of books including "Retail Power Plays", and a guest lecturer at INSEAD Business School.
+He is also the Chairman of Duchy Originals.